OpenFOAM-cp/OpenFOAM_com/README.md

+## About this repository

+This repository is hard fork of of the official OpenFOAM repository on GitLab.
+The main goal of this repo, and this organization, is to make the software more cross-platform.

 ## About OpenFOAM
 OpenFOAM&reg; is a Free, Libre and Open Source Software (FLOSS) for Computational Fluid Dynamics (CFD) [released and developed by OpenCFD&reg; Ltd since 2004](http://www.openfoam.com/history/).
 It has a large user base across most areas of engineering and science, from both commercial and academic organizations.